 Students who qualify for facilitated admission will be admitted directly to Graduate School without completing the application for admission, submitting an application evaluation charge or taking the GRE or GMAT.
 Students who believe they may qualify for this program should contact the appropriate Graduate Advisor.
-Some programs may require a higher gradepoint average to qualify.
-Not all graduate programs participate in Facilitated Admission of Outstanding Undergraduates.
+Some programs may require a higher grade-point average to qualify.
+Not all graduate programs participate in Facilitated Admission of outstanding undergraduates.

-The following programs participate in the Facilitated Admissions program: MBA, MS in Economics, MS in Human Resource Management, MS in Information Systems, MS in Business Analytics, MS in Marketing Research and MS in Real Estate.
+The following programs participate in the Facilitated Admissions pro-gram: MBA, MS Economics Data Analytics, MS Human Resource Management, MS Information Systems, MS Business Analytics, MS Marketing Research and MS Real Estate.
 Students pursuing Facilitated Admission must demonstrate quantitative proficiency.